What Is a Nutraceutical Merchant Account?

 Proof of Address

-Generally it is difficult to get a merchant account with a virtual address, and that is why you will have to produce a recent utility bill that confirms the address of your company as well as the address of the directors.
+Generally, it is difficult to get a merchant account with a virtual address, and that is why you will have to produce a recent utility bill that confirms the address of your company as well as the address of the directors.
 The utility bill for the physical address must be dated within the last 3 months.

 EIN (Employer Identification Number) Letter (for U.S. Businesses)

 By submitting these documents to the payment service provider, you’ll be presenting your complete profile, and it will become easy for the processor to evaluate it efficiently.
 By being honest and transparent with the payment service provider, you’ll improve the chances of your account approval.
-Submitting any type of manipulated or fake document can not only result in immediate rejection but will also waste your precious time.
-Once you submit these documents to the payment service provider, they will evaluate and then come to a conclusion whether to approve your nutraceutical payment gateway or not.
-Keep in mind that they can ask for additional documents if needed.
+Submitting any manipulated or fake document can not only result in immediate rejection but will also waste your precious time.

 High-Risk Underwriting Checklist for Nutra Merchants

 Before a high-risk payment processor approves your nutraceutical merchant account, they will conduct an in-depth and extensive underwriting.
-This is done to evaluate your business model, compliance posture and your overall risk profile.
+It is done to evaluate your business model, compliance posture, and your overall risk profile.
 Getting approved quickly and on good terms will totally depend on how prepared and transparent you are at the time of making the application.
+Here’s a pre-approval checklist.
+It will help you meet underwriting teams’ expectations and avoid unnecessary delays.

-Product Label Transparency List full supplement facts, dosage, disclaimers, and avoid disease claims like “cures cancer” or “reverses diabetes.”
-Follow labeling guidelines.
+| Product Label Transparency | Show supplement facts, dosage, disclaimers, and avoid disease claims. |

 Why This Checklist Matters